 If you’re working for a private aged care provider, please check this page for information around self-isolation and your workplace entitlements

-The evolving nature of the novel coronavirus (COVID-19) outbreak means our public health advice will continue to change.
+The evolving nature of the COVID-19 outbreak means our public health advice will continue to change.
 One thing remaining consistent however, is the contribution frontline nurses and health sector professionals are making to address it.

 The Commonwealth Department of Health website contains detailed guidance for health sector workers and is updated regularly.